Restoration of Order in Ireland Act 1920

-Context of the Act
+Context

-By the middle of 1920, Ireland was in the throes of a full-fledged rebellion that was barely recognized by the British Government in Ireland headquartered in Dublin Castle.
-The Irish Republican Army (IRA), the military arm of the Dáil Éireann revolutionary government, was engaged in a guerilla campaign to destroy elements of British power, particularly burning down courthouses and attacking members of the RIC, Britain’s police force in the countryside.
+By the middle of 1920, Ireland was in the throes of a full-fledged rebellion that was barely recognised by the British Government in Ireland headquartered in Dublin Castle.
+The Irish Republican Army (IRA), the military arm of the Dáil Éireann revolutionary government, was engaged in a guerrilla campaign to destroy elements of British power, particularly burning down courthouses and attacking members of the RIC, Britain’s police force in the countryside.

 The British response to the increase in violence and the assassination of police officers was twofold.
-To suppress the IRA “murderers,” Major-General Henry H. Tudor, commander of the Royal Irish Constabulary (RIC) and self-styled “Chief of Police”, began supplementing that body with the employment of World War I veterans known as the “Black and Tans” because of the color of their surplus World War I uniforms, and an additional temporary force of Auxiliaries.
+To suppress the IRA "murderers," Major-General Hugh Tudor, commander of the Royal Irish Constabulary (RIC) and self-styled "Chief of Police", began supplementing that body with the employment of World War I veterans known as the "Black and Tans" because of the colour of their surplus World War I uniforms, and an additional temporary force of Auxiliaries.
 With little discipline and utter indifference to the plight or moral indignation of the Irish population, these groups raided and burned villages, creameries, and farm buildings to intimidate supporters of the IRA.

-The second measure was the enactment of the Restoration of Order in Ireland Act (ROIA)[2].
-The Act was envisioned as a remedy to the problem perceived by Chief Secretary for Ireland Sir Hamar Greenwood that, “throughout the greater part of Ireland criminal justice can no longer be administered by the ordinary constitutional process of trial by judge and jury.”
+The second measure was the enactment of the Restoration of Order in Ireland Act (ROIA).
+The act was envisioned as a remedy to the problem perceived by Chief Secretary for Ireland Sir Hamar Greenwood that, "throughout the greater part of Ireland criminal justice can no longer be administered by the ordinary constitutional process of trial by judge and jury."

-The genesis of the Act may be seen in a Cabinet discussion on 31 May 1920, in which the members focused on the violence in Ireland.
-Rather than addressing violence as the product of rebellion, Greenwood insisted that, “The great task is to crush out murder and arson.”
-He asserted that the violence was perpetrated by “[t]hugs” who were being “handsomely paid.”
-Commenting on a pending Irish bill, Secretary of State for War Winston Churchill stated that, “You should include in the Bill a special tribunal for trying murderers.
-It is monstrous that we have some 200 murders and no one hung.”
-The prime minister agreed that he felt “certain you must hang,” but questioned whether “you can get convictions from Catholics.”
+The genesis of the act may be seen in a Cabinet discussion on 31 May 1920, in which the members focused on the violence in Ireland.
+Rather than addressing violence as the product of rebellion, Greenwood insisted that, "The great task is to crush out murder and arson."
+He asserted that the violence was perpetrated by "[t]hugs" who were being "handsomely paid."
+Commenting on a pending Irish bill, Secretary of State for War Winston Churchill stated that, "You should include in the Bill a special tribunal for trying murderers.
+It is monstrous that we have some 200 murders and no one hung."
+The prime minister agreed that he felt "certain you must hang," but questioned whether "you can get convictions from Catholics."
 The concern of all was that the civil courts were incapable of strictly administering justice to the revolutionaries because the juries largely consisted of Irish Catholics.
 The ensuing discussion of possibly imposing court-martial jurisdiction was inconclusive.